TheIconfactory/Tapestry/Documentation/API.md

 ### MediaAttachment

-`Post`s can also have media attachments.
+`Item`s can also have media attachments.
 Photos, videos, and audio are commonly available from APIs and other data sources, and this is how you get them into the timeline.
 They will be displayed under the HTML content.

 ```javascript
 const attachment = MediaAttachment.createWithUrl(url);